What You Need to Know After an Accident at Work

 - Follow your doctor’s instructions.
 While you wait for a decision on your claim, make sure you follow your doctor’s advice and treatment recommendations, including attending follow-up appointments, submitting to further testing and analysis, and taking prescribed medications.
 DO NOT return to work (even at partial capacity) until instructed to do so by your doctor.
 You should also rest and avoid any activity that could aggravate your injury or give rise to doubts about the validity of your claim.

 Whether your claim was accepted or denied can depend on several factors.
 Depending on your injury, you may be entitled to medical care, temporary or permanent disability benefits, or even supplemental job displacement benefits.

-An attorney can help you sort out your situation and give you advice on how to proceed, whether or not your claim was accepted or denied.
+Our Glendale workers’ compensation attorneys can help you sort out your situation and give you advice on how to proceed, whether or not your claim was accepted or denied.

 As an employee in the state of California, you are almost certainly eligible for workers’ compensation.
 This is true whether you are a full-time or part-time employee, seasonal worker, minor, or undocumented immigrant.
 After a work-related accident, injury, or illness, you have the right to file for workers’ compensation and seek benefits to assist you with your medical expenses, lost wages, and other costs.

 You also have the right to seek proper medical care.
 If you are having trouble finding a doctor or need help accessing treatment after a work-related accident, our attorneys at Glauber Berenson Vego can help.
 We are here to help you access everything you may need after being injured on the job.
 Our team understands the immense impact workplace accidents and injuries can have on the lives of injured workers and their families, and our goal is to help you get back on your feet as quickly as possible.

 Click here for more resources for injured workers or get in touch with us directly to set up a no-cost, no-obligation consultation with us today.